Statistical exploration of the Manifold Hypothesis: Introduction

 In other situations, embedded topological and geometric structure may appear in different forms and have different interpretations.
+Figure \ref{fig:planaria_intro} shows two approaches to visualising expression levels of $p=5821$ genes measured across $n=5000$ individual cells from adult planarians, a type of flatworm.
+In the field of single-cell transcriptomics --- as set out in the 2018 Science paper \citep{plass2018cell} --- such data offer the possibility of discovering the cell lineage tree of an entire animal: the aim is to find out if the data reflect the tree-structured process by which stem cells differentiate into a variety of distinct cell types.
+The data are preprocessed in the same way as the original paper \citep{plass2018cell}, using the Python package Scanpy \citep{wolf2018scanpy}.

-Figure \ref{fig:newsgroups_intro} shows two approaches to visualising $5000$ randomly chosen documents from the $20$ Newsgroups dataset, originating from \citet{lang1995newsweeder} and available via \verb|scikit-learn| \citep{scikit-learn} in Python.
-In preprocessing, each document is summarised by $7.6\times10^{4}$ Term Frequency Inverse Document Frequency features, a widely used method for vectorising documents.
-The left plot in figure \ref{fig:newsgroups_intro} shows the result of dimension reduction from $7.6\times10^{4}$ to $2$ using PCA.
-The right plot shows the result of first reducing from $7.6\times10^{4}$ to $20$ dimensions using PCA, followed by reduction to $2$ dimensions using $t$-SNE \citep{van2008visualizing}, a nonlinear dimension reduction method which finds a lower dimensional representation of a dataset in a way designed to minimise a particular measure of distortion of pairwise distances.
-We used the default $t$-SNE parameter settings in \verb|scikit-learn|.
-In both plots the points are coloured by the newsgroups from which the documents originate, but this information was not used to help PCA or $t$-SNE.
+The left plot in figure \ref{fig:planaria_intro} shows the result of dimension reduction from $5821$ to $2$ using PCA.
+The right plot shows the result of first reducing from $5821$ to $14$ dimensions using PCA, followed by reduction to $2$ dimensions using $t$-SNE \citep{van2008visualizing}, a very popular nonlinear dimension reduction method which finds a lower dimensional representation of a data set by minimising a particular measure of distortion of pairwise distances.
+We used the default $t$-SNE parameter settings in \verb|scikit-learn| \cite{scikit-learn}.
+In both plots, the points are coloured by cell type, but neither PCA nor $t$-SNE have access to this information.
+Similarly to figure \ref{fig:car:intro}, it is evident from figure \ref{fig:planaria_intro} that performing some form of dimension reduction allows us to access structure underlying the data, albeit in the form of discrete cell types rather than the geometry of camera positions.
+In figure \ref{fig:car:intro}, using only PCA to reduce dimension was enough to make this structure visible.
+However, in figure \ref{fig:planaria_intro}, using only PCA and reducing to $2$ dimensions, distinct cell types are not clearly separated, whereas PCA down to $14$ dimensions followed by $t$-SNE seems to be more effective.
+The \textit{t}-SNE visualisation hints at the presence of tree structure underlying the data, with some areas having branch-like arms originating at the central point cloud, but other lineages lack clarity or seem to be disconnected.
+Could we combine methods differently to obtain a clearer picture?